 Summary of State Law

-Most states have laws mirroring the federal prohibitions on gun possession by seriously mentally ill individuals.
-(For more information about these state laws, visit our policy page on Categories of Prohibited People).
-These laws allow states to enforce prohibitions on gun possession by mentally ill individuals utilizing their own law enforcement agencies and criminal justice systems.
-Similar to federal law, however, these laws do not provide a process for law enforcement or family members to disarm a dangerous individual who has not been adjudicated mentally ill or committed to a mental institution.
+Most states have laws mirroring the federal prohibitions on gun possession by people subject to court orders related to mental illness.
+(For more information about these state laws, visit our policy page on Firearm Prohibitions).
+These laws allow states to enforce firearm restrictions utilizing their own law enforcement agencies and criminal justice systems.
+Similar to federal law, however, these laws generally do not provide a process for law enforcement or family members to proactively disarm a person who is showing clear warning signs of violence or self-harm but who has not been adjudicated mentally ill or committed to a mental institution.

 Aaron J. Kivisto and Peter Lee Phalen, “Effects of Risk–based Firearm Seizure Laws in Connecticut and Indiana on Suicide Rates, 1981–2015,” Psychiatric Services 69, no. 8 (2018): 855–862.